sanskrit/raw_etexts_english/blogs/manasataramgini/2019-12-25_sequences-related-to-maps-based-on-simple-fractional-functions.md

 +++
-title = "Sequences related to maps based on simple fractionalxa0functions"
+title = "Sequences related to maps based on simple fractional functions"

 +++
 One of the pleasures of an unstructured youth in the pre-computer era